 PCI Pal® Urges Businesses to Remove ‘Tick Box’ Mentality to Ensure Year-Round PCI DSS Compliance

-With just 36.7% of organizations actively maintaining PCI DSS programs in 2018, PCI Pal®, the secure payments provider to contact centers, is urging security and compliance bosses to embrace modern cloud strategies combined with rigorous updates and testing to make year-round PCI compliance an easier task to bear.
+With just 36.7% of organisations actively maintaining PCI DSS programmes in 2018, PCI Pal®, the secure payments provider to contact centres, is urging security and compliance bosses to embrace modern cloud strategies combined with rigorous updates and testing to make year-round PCI compliance an easier task to bear.

 Commenting on the report’s findings, Geoff Forsyth, CISO of PCI Pal said, “PCI DSS was initially seen as a ‘tick box’ exercise by many companies, when the reality is that a paper exercise to achieve compliance does not stand-up to the rigorous testing that third-party Qualified Security Assessors insist happens, as part of a compliance review.